margaretmf/margaretmf.github.io/readinglist.md

 * [Kill the Spider: Getting Rid of What's Really Holding You Back](https://www.amazon.com/Kill-Spider-Getting-Really-Holding/dp/031033800X) by Carlos Whittaker
 * [Lead from the Outside](https://www.amazon.com/Lead-Outside-Build-Future-Change/dp/1250214807/ref=sr_1_1?dchild=1&keywords=lead+from+the+outside&qid=1624282291&sr=8-1) by Stacey Abrams
 * [Joe Biden: The Life, The Run, and What Matters Now](https://www.amazon.com/Joe-Biden-Life-What-Matters/dp/1982174021/ref=sr_1_1?dchild=1&keywords=Joe+Biden+the+life+the+run&qid=1624284404&sr=8-1) by Evan Osnos
-* [The 99% Invisible City: A Field Guide to the Hidden World of Everday Design](https://www.worldcat.org/title/99-invisible-city-a-field-guide-to-the-hidden-world-of-everyday-design/oclc/1202267483) by Roman Mars and Kurt Kohlstedt
+* [The 99% Invisible City: A Field Guide to the Hidden World of Everyday Design](https://www.worldcat.org/title/99-invisible-city-a-field-guide-to-the-hidden-world-of-everyday-design/oclc/1202267483) by Roman Mars and Kurt Kohlstedt
 * [When the West Was Tennessee](https://www.amazon.com/When-Tennessee-William-Anthony-Landry/dp/0998980935) by Bill Landry
 * [Promise Me, Dad: A Year of Hope, Hardship, and Purpose](https://www.amazon.com/Promise-Me-Dad-Hardship-Purpose/dp/1250171679/ref=sr_1_2?dchild=1&keywords=a+year+of+hope%2C+hardship%2C+and+purpose&qid=1624282239&sr=8-2) by Joe Biden
 * [Taylor Swift: A Biography](https://www.amazon.com/Taylor-Swift-Biography-Emily-Harris/dp/1723538949/ref=sr_1_1?dchild=1&keywords=Taylor+Swift+a+biography+Emily+harris&qid=1624361042&sr=8-1) by Emily Harris